 Important Reasons to Use Native Plants

 - Reduce Maintenance.
-Local native plants need no fertilization, no pesticides, and little or no watering once they are established so they reduce maintenance cost.
+Local native plants need no fertilization, no pesticides, and little or no watering once they are established so they reduce maintenance costs.
 Native plant gardens require weeding and some maintenance.
-Native wildflower and grasses are very beautiful, produce a wide variety of shapes, colors, and bloom times.
+Native wildflowers and grasses are very beautiful, produce a wide variety of shapes, colors, and bloom times.

 - Increase Critical Wildlife Habitat.
 Loss of native plant habitat is the main cause of local extinctions of native wildlife.
-Since urban development and agriculture have removed a large percentage of native plant populations from the Iowa landscape; many pollinator, songbird, and other native wildlife populations are rapidly declining.
-An October 1, 2014 report from the World Wildlife Fund the world's vertebrate wildlife have declined by 52% during the last 40 years.
-Many wildlife species will become extinct without restoration of native plant populations that provide their food and shelter.
+Since urban development and agriculture have removed a large percentage of native plant populations from the Iowa landscape; many pollinators, songbirds, and other native wildlife populations are rapidly declining.
+An October 1, 2014 report from the World Wildlife Fund the world’s vertebrate wildlife has declined by 52% during the last 40 years.
+Many wildlife species will become extinct without the restoration of native plant populations that provide their food and shelter.
 Planting native trees, shrubs, wildflowers, and grasses in yards, on acreages and farms, on corporate property, and in public spaces can reverse this decline.

-- Save Monarch Butterflies.
-Monarch butterfly populations are declining very rapidly due to loss of milkweed populations.
+5. Save Monarch Butterflies.
+Monarch butterfly populations are declining very rapidly due to the loss of milkweed populations.
 Planting local native milkweed species in gardens and other residential landscapes is crucial to the survival of Monarch Butterflies.